Wilderness Drives Strong Leadership.

 Our Alumni

-(credibility statment): Since 2002, Wild Gift has supported more than 130 founders working to create stronger communities and a healthier planet.
+Since 2002, Wild Gift has brought more than 130 founders into the Idaho, Utah, and Alaska wilderness, helping amplify their impact while creating stronger communities and a healthier planet.

 Apply Now for the 2026 Wild Gift Fellowship!